 The band continued to tour and record, with the intention of releasing their debut album in fall 2004; however, City Rockers folded early that year, leaving the Duke Spirit without a home for their music.
 Loog signed the band soon after and released Cuts Across the Land in the U.K. in spring 2005.
-Startime International picked up their U.S. distribution and introduced the band to the States by releasing the album in spring 2006 and sending the band off on tour with Ted Leo & the Pharmacists.
-That year, the band also released the limited-edition EP Covered in Love, which featured their versions of songs by Jesse Mae Hemphill, Arthur Lee and Desmond Dekker.
+Startime International picked up their U.S. distribution and introduced the Duke Spirit to the States by releasing the album in early 2006 and sending the band off on tour with Ted Leo & the Pharmacists.
+That year, the band also released the limited-edition EP Covered in Love, which featured their versions of songs by Jesse Mae Hemphill, Arthur Lee, and Desmond Dekker.
 The Duke Spirit also worked on a collaboration with UNKLE, which they recorded with producer Chris Goss in his Joshua Tree, California studio; the track appeared on UNKLE's 2007 album.

 The Duke Spirit worked with Goss again on their second album, Neptune, which arrived in spring 2008.
-For their follow-up, 2011's fittingly named Bruiser, the band opted for a heavier approach.
+For 2011's fittingly named Bruiser, the band opted for a heavier approach.